Domestic Violence Progression

 The Progression of Violence & Tactics of Control

 The tactics used by a batterer also involve much more than physical abuse.
 In addition to being assaulted, whether it is once a week, once a month, or once a year, most abusers engage in other behaviors which make their partners fearful and afraid.
 Below is a “Power and Control Wheel”, developed by the Domestic Abuse Intervention Project in Duluth, Minnesota.
 The wheel serves as an illustration of the many tactics an abuser will use.
-It is often the use of the non-physical tactics which have the greatest impact on a woman’s feelings of self-worth.
+It is often the use of the non-physical tactics which have the greatest impact on a survivor’s feelings of self-worth.

 Recognizing which of these tactics have been used by your partner may help you to understand how difficult it has been for you to see your alternatives and how these behaviors have been limiting your freedom, your safety and your self-determination.